HappyStinson/lume-blog/posts/2017-01-01-year-end-review-2016.md

 <!--more-->

+*This post was originally posted on [Dream BIG](https://rasmus-nordling.netlify.app/2017/01/01/2016-year-end-review/)*.

 When talking about Role Models, I'm quick to mention Leo Babauta, as a huge inspiration for how to lead a great life.
 He got me interested in meditation and Getting Things Done.
 As a good habit I will do my annual review and post it on this blog.
 If you're interested in doing the same thing I highly recommend you read [this post](https://zenhabits.net/yearend/) by Leo.